Updated May 30, 2023

 - Booker T. Washington developed, educated, and reformed American blacks as the most influential spokesman.

 - Between 1895 and 1915, the educator actively worked for the self-reliance and education of marginalized Black Americans.

 - Booker T. Washington was born in a slave hut and was poor.
 After emancipation, he relocated to Malden, West Virginia, with his family.

 - The educator and reformer couldn’t get regular schooling.
 The family was poor and faced many problems.
 Booker T. Washington didn’t give up even at the age of 9.
 He began working.

-- The educator worked at a salt furnace and also got his hands on a coal mine.
-Booker T. Washington didn’t want to give up on his education and stood determined.
+- The educator worked at a salt furnace and got his hands on a coal mine.
+Booker T. Washington stood determined and didn’t want to give up on his education.

 - Booker T. Washington worked as a janitor to pay his university fees and graduated in 1875.